Passive acoustic logic via topology-optimized waveguides

-Following the design process, the FE model is run to solve the wavefield of the gate's four instances, with the inputs properly set up for each case.
-Then, the objective function and the four constraints are reevaluated, and the density map of the first instance's design domain updated by the optimizer is subsequently transferred to the other three domains via the linear extrusion.
+Following the design process, the FE model is run to solve for the wavefield of the gate's four instances, with the inputs properly set up for each case.
+Then, the objective function and the four constraints are re-evaluated, and the density map of the first instance's design domain will be updated by the optimizer and transferred to the other three domains via the linear extrusion.
 The projection parameter $\beta$ is incrementally increased from $2$ to $256$, doubling at each interval to maintain optimization stability and convergence, with up to $150$ iterations being performed for each value of $\beta$.
-This approach ensures the convergence of all four instances toward a single, unified structural design that consistently realizes the desired logical behavior under the different input conditions.
+This approach ensures the convergence of all four instances toward a single, unified structural design that consistently realizes the desired logical behavior for all input conditions.
 Once this process is complete, a single topology (i.e., material distribution) for the optimization domain is obtained, which is capable of directing the incident waves to the correct output leg regardless of the input scenario, $i$, that is applied.Finally, it is worth noting that topology optimization is a non-convex problem, and different choices of initialization may lead to different local optima (Additional details regarding non-convexity and initialization effects are provided in Appendix~\ref{non-convex}).
 In this work, an unbiased uniform initial condition of $\theta_0=1$, corresponding to a fully solid design domain, is adopted as the baseline starting point for the optimization.
 Also, a volume constraint is imposed such that the optimized voids are restricted to occupy no more than $20\%$ of the optimization domain ($V_{\mathrm{opt}}\leq0.2$).
 This choice provides a controlled and manufacturable design space while allowing the optimizer sufficient freedom to realize the desired logic functionality.